project-SIMPLE/simple.template.unity/README.md

 }
 ```

+> [!WARNING]
-:warning: For some reasons that are not yet explicable, if the actions defined within the event handler function are computationaly to heavy, then the handler function is not executed.
+> For some reasons that are not yet explicable, if the actions defined within the event handler function are computationaly to heavy, then the handler function is not executed.
 Hence we propose a trick to overcome this issue :

 1. Create two local variables, one boolean that will act as a signal and one that will hold the new value of the parameter of the event handler when the event is fired: